DimEvil/VISdatapaper/paper.md

 ![Figure 4](images/image_4b.png)

-*Figure 4: Distribution of all estuarine waters occurrences by order (ordered by number of occurrences, logarithmic scale).*
+*Figure 4: Distribution of all occurrences from the estuarine waters dataset by order.
+Orders are ordered by number of occurrences, occurrences are displayed on a logarithmic scale.*

 ## Geographic coverage